maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

       }
    }

 double clicking the cell will give the user a file system dialog to select a local file.
 This time we did not get a small widget that fits into the cell, we got a separate dialog.
 This means it is possible to launch any kind of fancy dialog from here.
 Think "mask editor", "powder diffraction calibration" anything you like.

 The ``"display": "MaskFile"`` field will cause another method to execute custom behavior.
 The ``setModelData`` method.
-In this case it will load the mask file and display the picture in another cell in the tree view.
+In this case it will load the mask file and display the picturein another cell in the tree view.

 The Image Queue
 ===============

 The :py:class:`imagequeue` class manages how and when to integrate images.
 It is instantiated by the server when you load up a new calibration and start a new queue.
 Or, alternatively the ``saxsdog`` command line tool will also create an image queue.
 It takes as argument a list of integration recipes e.g. radial integration or slices.
 This recipes can be any Python object that knows how to do something with images as long they implement the :py:meth:`integratechi` method with the same API as the others.

 In the initialization process it will create a queue object, which is a very powerful synchronized data structure which can even be accessed by subprocesses.
 If the server creates it it will also create a process to listen to the Feeder service and push the image paths into the queue of the ``imagequeue`` object.

 For the work to begin the :py:meth:`imagequeue.start`  method needs to be called.
 This will create the worker subprocesses to consume the images from the queue.

 .. code::